WatchDogStudios/ApertureUI-Docs/apuidocs/docs/rml/events.md

 ### RML binding

-Event listeners can be bound to an element declared in RML by specifying an attribute with the name of the event to bind to prefixed with `on`{:.attr}.
-For example, to bind a listener to the `click`{:.evt} event, you would declare something like the following:
+Event listeners can be bound to an element declared in RML by specifying an attribute with the name of the event to bind to prefixed with `on`.
+For example, to bind a listener to the `click` event, you would declare something like the following:

 ```html
 <button onclick="load game">Start Game</button>
 ```

-Note that this is the only time you prefix the event name with `on`{:.attr}; all other times an event is referenced, it is done so simply with its name.
+Note that this is the only time you prefix the event name with `on`; all other times an event is referenced, it is done so simply with its name.

 ### Events